-The illustrations here are "孔子真影 True image of Confucius" and an extract from "晝息鼓琴 Daytime leisure playing the qin" (full image shows 閩子 Minzi and 曾子 Zengzi listening) from, 孔子聖蹟圖，河北美術出版社，1996.
+The particular illustration above is an extract from "晝息鼓琴 Daytime leisure playing the qin" The full image shows 閩子 Minzi and 曾子 Zengzi listening.

 Book of Songs: Confucius' 詩經 Shi Jing

 Also called Classic of Poetry or Book of Odes, it has 305 poems.
 The best known English translation is by Arthur Waley.
-It mentions the qin in 8 poems, usually together with se.
+There are qin settings for its lyrics in several handbooks.
+The poems mention the qin in 8 poems, usually together with se.
 These could be instrument types rather than specific instruments.